grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 }
 ```

-Note that the `TracedConfigurationUpdates` is not important from the point of view of composition -- it is pure infrastructure code, not a new domain rule.
+Note that the `TracedConfigurationUpdates` is not important from the point of view of the composition -- it is pure infrastructure code, not a new domain rule.
 Because of that, it may be a good idea to hide it inside the factory method.

 ## Summary